 Burial or cremation

 Where known, we will respect the wishes of the deceased to be buried or to be cremated.
+Such wishes are often written into the will, it is important that any will is easy to find, we recommend all wills are registered with the National Will Register.
 Any costs associated with specific instructions must be met either through the deceased’s estate or by family members or friends.
 In the case of a cremation, if a family member wishes to retain the remains, they must be collected from the crematorium.

 We will recover the cost of the funeral, together with administration costs, from the estate.
-If necessary, we can sell any belongings of the deceased in order to offset these costs.
+If necessary, we can sell any belongings of the deceased to offset these costs.

 If, after we have deducted the cost of the funeral and our associated cost, the remaining estate is over £500 and there is no evidence of a valid will, and there is no known next of kin; we will refer the estate to the Treasury Solicitor in accordance with guidelines for referring ‘Bona Vacantia’ estates.
+We check for proof of a will by contacting the National Will Register and/or a search of the deceased’s property.
 It is at this point that we will make the information public.

 Freedom of Information Requests

-We receive a large number of requests under the Freedom of Information Act 2000 (FOIA) regarding public health funerals and Bona Vacantia cases.
+We receive many requests under the Freedom of Information Act 2000 (FOIA) regarding public health funerals and Bona Vacantia cases.
 To ensure we promptly deal with all such requests, general details of all public health funerals arranged by us since 1 January 2012 are provided in our Register of Public Health Funerals.
 As such, our response to FOI requests for such information is to direct requesters to this register.